 There are approximately 750 lakes (131 named) and about 1500 miles (2400 km) of perennial streams and rivers in Glacier National Park.
-The largest body of water is Lake McDonald at 10 miles (16 km) long, 1.5 miles (2.4 km) wide and 472 feet (144 m) deep.
+The largest body of water is Lake McDonald at 10 miles (16 km) long, 1 mile (1.6 km) wide and ~464 feet (141 m) deep.
 St. Mary Lake is a close second.
 On the west side of the park the Middle and North Forks of the Flathead River delineate park boundaries and have been designated parts of the Wild and Scenic Rivers System.
 On the east side of the park Divide Creek forms a small portion of the park boundary.

 Water from Glacier's extensive system of lakes, rivers and streams drains into three major watersheds.
 West of the Continental Divide water flows into the Flathead River Basin, then into the Clark's Fork River and eventually the Columbia River System and the Pacific Ocean.
 East of the Continental Divide a portion of the drainage from Glacier enters the Missouri River and makes its way to the Atlantic Ocean via the Gulf of Mexico.
 The third major drainage is to the north via the South Saskatchewan River.
 A small portion of the Saskatchewan River System originates in Glacier National Park.
 Waters of the Saskatchewan River Basin drain directly into Lake Winnipeg with a small percentage (roughly 30% of the overall flow) continuing north via the Nelson River to Hudson Bay.

 Water quality within Glacier is considered to be very good, but aquatic systems have been altered by past management practices.
-Today there are 17 species of native fishes and 8 introduced species.
-(Note: lake trout is counted in both "native – east of the divide" and "introduced – west of the divide.")
+Today there are 21 species of native fishes and 7 introduced species.
+Some species are native to one of the drainages but not the others.
 Prior to the arrival of European people, native fish species were restricted to main drainages and tributary streams below waterfalls.
 Many drainages originally barren of fish were stocked by the National Park Service in order to provide for recreational fishing.
 The introduction of non-native species has had a negative impact overall for native populations.
 The Quartz Creek drainage located in the northwest region of Glacier is perhaps the best example of a pristine watershed from an overall water quality and species composition standpoint (including aquatic insects, etc.).

 The aquatic ecosystem of Lake McDonald is similar to that of other large westslope lakes in Glacier.
 The cold, clear waters of Lake McDonald, fed by rainfall, snowmelt and glaciers, support relatively few plant and animal species.
 At the shoreline, there is little evidence of algae, weeds, or organic matter.